scottmuc/goodenoughmoney/src/content/_index.md

 finance.
 It is targeted towards people familiar with FIRE but could use some guidance over and above the usual resources.

+## Why Should You Bother Reading?

+You shouldn't.
+There's plenty of resources out there already.
+This website is for my friends and aquaintances that have been curious about my journey.
+I've sent countless e-mails and have had many wonderful chats on these concepts, but I want to share more and keep it up-to-date.

 ## Principles

 * Keep it simple